priyatam/mala/README.md

 - Paredit and rainbow
 - Vim-mode (if you're a Vim fan, like me)

+Don't forget to enable **live coding** by evaluating Clojurescript code by _connecting_ "External Browser", and incliding the websocket javascript src show by Lighttable.

 ## Thanks

 A big thanks to @weavejester for creating beautiful Clojure libraries like Hiccup, Ring and Compojure; @swannodette for pushing the limits of Clojurescript and Om.